-While I do love blogging as a concept and as a "hobby" - I have to admit;
+While I do enjoy blogging as a “hobby”, I have to admit;

 I only started blogging because I wanted to make money.

-Every single word I've ever written online was with the intent that it will go on and make me money sometime in the near future.
+Every single word I’ve ever written online in the past 7 years was with the intent that it will go on and make me money sometime in the near future.

 While I don’t think I need to convince you that blogging (when done right) can definitely earn some life-changing money – many just can’t seem to do it.

-I've been in that position; and I know how frustrating it is to see bloggers sharing "$30,000 p/month income reports" leaving you feeling lost and hopeless.
+I’ve been in that position, and I know how frustrating it is to see bloggers sharing “$30,000 p/month income reports” leaving you feeling very lost and downright hopeless.

-As I said; making money was/is my only goal and while I do enjoy helping people and providing information that can help you progress; I’m only typing this post because I know it will make me money.
+As I said; making money was (and still is) my only goal and while I do enjoy helping people and providing information; I’m only typing this post because I know it will make me money.

-One of my favourite quotes is “you don’t know what you don’t” and I’ll even add that;
+One of my favorite quotes is “you don’t know what you don’t” and I’ll even add that;

 In January of 2018, I finally made the switch and went full-time online.

-I now run my main website (this one) + a handful of niche websites that produce recurring income for me without ever having to work.
+I now run my main website (this one) + a handful of affiliate niche websites that produce recurring income for me without ever having to work &;

 This is what I want to teach you how to do today.

-I hate to break it to you, but blogging about your day as if it were your personal journal will likely never make you money.
+I hate to break it to you, but blogging about your day as if your blog was your personal journal will likely never make you money.

 Over the years – after an obscene amount of testing and failing – I have found that a particular type of blog posts can go on to make money – and you’d be surprised as to how much a single can produce in the long term.

-Just to give you an example; my Amazon Associates guide has earned me well over $100,000 since publishing and if you go and check it out; you’d see that it’s no Pulitzer prize-winning piece of journalism, but it does serve a specific purpose.
+Just to give you a quick example; my Amazon Associates guide has earned me well over $100,000 since publishing and if you go and check it out; you’d see it’s no Pulitzer prize-winning piece of journalism, but it does serve a specific purpose.

-In this guide, I am going to share with you these 4 types of blog posts that I have been using to make a full-time income online.
+In this guide, I am going to share with you not one, but four types of blog posts that I have been using to make a full-time income online.

-Ready to start earning like your favourite bloggers?
+Ready to start earning like your favorite bloggers?

 Many will tell you that while product reviews were money-makers back in the day – they simply do not work today.